PRESIDENT810/slowDebugTest/README.md

 }
 ```

-then, add these code to iOS Application's `ViewController.swift`, and build the iOS App target to attach the debugger.
+then, import these stub frameworks and types from iOS Application's `ViewController.swift`, build the iOS App target to attach the debugger to see the slow debugger experience.

 ## What this project aims to reproduce